kekse1/radix/README.md

 my own library extension(s).
 But you can use it if you want to create your own polyfills - it should work really well, right now!

-I'm using it in the Web Browser and via [Node.js](https://nodejs.org/).
+I'm using it in the Web Browser and w/ [Node.js](https://nodejs.org/).

 Since I've implemented many versions of the same functionality (more/less), I had to decide which ones to publish here.
 I hope they fit for your needs!